azral1962/min-book/src/lib.typ

  *
  * :horizontalrule:
  *
- * Adds a horizontal rule, visual separators used to distinguish subtle changes of
+ * Adds a horizontal rule, visual separators used to distinguish subtle changes
- * subject in extensive texts.
+ * of subject in extensive texts.
 **/
 #let horizontalrule(
   symbol: [#sym.ast.op #sym.ast.op #sym.ast.op],
   /** <- content
-    * Defines the content of a decoration in the middle of tue horizontal rule;
-    * defaults to three asterisks. **/
+    * Decoration in the middle of the horizontal rule — defaults to 3 asterisks. **/
   spacing: 1em,
   /** <- length
-    * The vertical space before and after the horizontal rule. **/
+    * Vertical space before and after the horizontal rule. **/
   line-size: 15%,
 ) = {
   v(spacing, weak: true)